RunedUniverse/r4m-maven-extension/README.md

 ### Help Lifecycle [7]
 Runes4Maven (r4m) provides the help lifecycle.
 With this the cmd `mvn help` is finally viable.
 Runes4Maven does **not** crawl build-plugins to attach their help goals to the `help` lifecycle.

 But we recommend every build-plugin developer to attach their help goals to this lifecycle.
-In case the default maven way does not work for you, we recommend you to include a `pem.xml` file with the same syntax as the PEM in your jar under the path `META-INF/r4m/pem.xml` and set the execution 'source' field to `plugin`.
+In case the default maven way does not work for you, we recommend you to include a `pem.xml` file with the same syntax as the PEM in your jar under the path `META-INF/r4m/pem.xml` and set the execution `source` field to `plugin`.
 You may of course also attach all your other goals to lifecycles in the same way.